Paligo/regexml/regexml/README.md

 # regexml

+To start off, don't worry.
+We're not using regexes to parse XML in this crate.
+We're not in fact dealing with XML directly at all.

 If you need a Regex engine in Rust, this crate isn't likely for you; use the [regex crate](https://crates.io/crates/regex) instead.
-This crate implements a Regex engine compliant with varous XML-related standards, and focuses on standard-compliance rather than performance.
+This crate instead implements a Regex engine compliant with varous XML-related standards, and focuses on standard-compliance rather than performance.

 `regexml` implements a regular expression engine that's compliant with regular expressions as defined in appendix G of the _XML Schema 1.1 standard, part 2_: